-Update: I was elected to the BONSAI board for a three-year term on June 15, 2018.
+Update: I was elected chairman of the BONSAI board on October 1, 2018.

 BONSAI (the big open network of sustainability assessment information) is an attempt to build an open and comprehensive database for industrial ecology.
 The project is funded by a large group of individual contributors, and 2.0 LCA consultants.
 It has been underway since 2014, and has produced a detailed workplan and a series of smaller projects found on the BONSAI Github page.

 BONSAI will hold its annual general assembly tomorrow, and I am running for a position on the board.
 This wasn't an easy decision for me, as I am time- and focus-limited, and because BONSAI has not been given unconditional love by the broader LCA community.
 Nevertheless, I feel like BONSAI, or something like it, is an absolute necessity for making sustainability assessment scientific.
 Here is what I would like to contribute to the BONSAI project.